IBMPredictiveAnalytics/STATS_BAGPLOT/Readme.md

 # STATS BAGPLOT
 ## Create a bagplot or a matrix of bagplots
  This procedure creates bagplots.
-A bagplot is a two-dime
+A bagplot is a two-dimensional generalization of a boxplot.
+With more than two variables, a matrix of bagplots is created.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

 ---
 Installation intructions